cryos/blog/content/post/is-social-media-worth-it.md

 images = ["images/201903-social-media.png"]
 banner = "images/201903-social-media.png"
 menu = ""
-description = "Is social media really worth it, or just a way of net working..." categories = ["general"] tags = ["personal", "social-media"] date = "2019-03-10T15:17:10-05:00"
+description = "Is social media really worth it, or just a way of not working..." categories = ["general"] tags = ["personal", "social-media"] date = "2019-03-10T15:17:10-05:00"